leimao/Multilayer_Perceptron_Classifier_Python/README.md

 ### MLP Classifier

-* Residual Sum of Squres Loss
+* Residual sum of squre Loss
-* Xavier Initializer
+* Xavier initializer
-* Single-Batch (One Data Point) Gradient Descent
+* Single-batch (one data point) gradient descent
-* Hidden Layer Size Fixed
+* Fixed hidden layer size

 ### Modification

-This MLP class was designed for adapting different sizes for hidden layers, different loss functions, and different minibatch sizes, these new features could be created with simple modifications to the code (no big change).
+This MLP class was designed for adapting different sizes for hidden layers, different loss functions, and different minibatch sizes, these new features could be created with simple modifications to the code.

 ## Usage